Rohan0305/InMemoryDB/README.md

 -----------------------------------
 SETUP:

-Go to onlinegdb.com
+Go to onlinegdb.com.
-Set language to C++ 17
+Set language to C++ 17.
-Copy main.cpp from github repo and paste it into the main.cpp file on onlinegdb Create a new file called InMemoryDB.h and copy and paste the InMemoryDB.h code from the github repo Create a new file called InMemoryDB.cpp and copy and paste the InMemoryDB.cpp code from the github repo **IMPORTANT - Make sure the the main.cpp file is selected ** and then click run
+Copy main.cpp from github repo and paste it into the main.cpp file on onlinegdb.
+Create a new file called InMemoryDB.h and copy and paste the InMemoryDB.h code from the github repo.
+Create a new file called InMemoryDB.cpp and copy and paste the InMemoryDB.cpp code from the github repo.

+**IMPORTANT - Make sure the the main.cpp file is selected ** and then click run

 IMPROVEMENTS: